 Krizman’s House of Sausage

 A full-service meat market specializing in Polish sausage, Krizman’s Sausage has been a Kansas City, Kansas, favorite for more than 80 years.
-Founder Joseph Krizman Sr. came from Croatia to Kansas City, Kansas, in 1939 with $50 and began making sausage at a nearby packing plant.
+Founder Joseph Krizman Sr. came from Croatia to Kansas City, Kansas, in 1939 with just $50.
+He began making sausage at a nearby packing plant.
 Ten years later, he opened his own grocery store and the rest is history.
 Today, Krizman’s supplies sausages to many of the best places to eat in Kansas City and their sausages are sold in 39 states.
 We sampled three kinds and tasted for ourselves why these sausages are so popular.
-We toured the facility and visited with several of the workers there including this gentleman.
+Then, we toured the facility and visited with several of the workers there including this gentleman.
 He said he never has to go to the gym after lifting 60-pound trays of meat and sausage every day.

 Turn 2 Sports Bar & Restaurant

 Hollywood Casino at Kansas Speedway offers a fine dining restaurant called Final Cut, as well as Turn 2 Sports Bar & Restaurant.
-There, they treated us to a table full of appetizers, entrees, and desserts while we sat at a table overlooking the Kansas Speedway at, you guessed it, Turn 2.
-While enjoying a great view of the speedway, we tried the Texas nachos, chicken wings, and the giant pretzel with two types of dipping sauce.
+There, they treated us to a table full of appetizers, entrees, and desserts.
+We enjoyed our food at a table overlooking the Kansas Speedway at, you guessed it, Turn 2.
+The restaurant served up Texas nachos, chicken wings, and the giant pretzel with two types of dipping sauce.
 Then, we dug into a large bowl of creamy chili mac, made of Cavatappi pasta, cheese sauce, chili con carne, cheddar jack, sour cream, and green onions.
-With little room left for dessert, we pushed through to enjoy a few bites of a warm brownie with ice cream and New York cheesecake.
+Finally, with little room left for dessert, we pushed through to enjoy a few bites of a warm brownie with ice cream and New York cheesecake.

 Velvet Creme Popcorn